Elliptic boundary value problems for Bessel operators, with applications to anti-de Sitter spacetimes: Preliminaries

 \begin{defi} Let $\OL{X}$ denote a manifold with compact boundary.
 A differential operator $P \in \mathrm{Diff}^2(X)$ is called a Bessel operator of order $\nu > 0$ if there exist

 depending smoothly on $x \in [0,\varepsilon)$, such that $B(0,y,D_y) = 0$ and

 The set of such operators is denoted by $\mathrm{Bess}_\nu(X)$. \end{defi}

-\begin{rem} The requirement that $|\TD|^2$ appears with unit coefficient is not at all essential.
-If the coefficient is a positive function smooth up to $x = 0$, then the quotient of $P$ by this coefficient is a Bessel operator as above, and this normalization does not affect any of the arguments in Sections \ref{sect:ellipticBVP}, \ref{sect:fredholm}. \end{rem}
+The requirement that $|\TD|^2$ appears with unit coefficient is not at all essential.
+If the coefficient is a nonvanishing function smooth up to $x = 0$, then the quotient of $P$ by this coefficient is a Bessel operator as above, and this normalization does not affect any of the arguments in Sections \ref{sect:ellipticBVP}, \ref{sect:fredholm}.

 The class of Bessel operators depends strongly on the pair $(x,\phi)$, where $x$ is a boundary defining function and $\phi$ is a collar diffeomorphism compatible with $x$ in the sense of Section \ref{subsect:manifoldwithboundary}.
-To make this explicit, write $\mathrm{Bess}_\nu(X;x,\phi)$.
+This dependence will be written as $\mathrm{Bess}_\nu(X;x,\phi)$ when necessary.
+On the other hand, let $(\tilde x, \tilde y)$ denote arbitrary local coordinates near $\partial X$, where $\tilde{x}$ is a local boundary defining function.
+If $(x,y)$ are local coordinates induced by $\phi$, then $P$ is still of the form \eqref{eq:besseloperator} (up to a smooth nonvanishing multiple) in $(\tilde x,\tilde{y})$ coordinates provided that $\tilde{x}/x$ and $\tilde{y}$ are even functions of $x$ modulo $\mathcal{O}(x^3)$.